aprilbala/aprilbala.github.io/essays/SemanticsUI.md

 and turn them into this!
 <center><img src="../images/browserhistory-semanticui.png" width="600px"></center>

-[Semantic UI](https://semantic-ui.com/) provides software engineers for a numerous amount of UI elements to use in their pages.
+[Semantic UI](https://semantic-ui.com/) provides software engineers for a numerous amount of UI elements and styles to use in their pages.
 For example, there are...
 - dropdowns
 - menus
 - icons <i class="hashtag icon"></i><i class="hand peace icon"></i>
 - cards
-- buttons <button class="ui mini black button"><a href="https://static.pexels.com/photos/39317/chihuahua-dog-puppy-cute-39317.jpeg">Click for something cute!</a></button>
+- buttons <button class="ui icon button">Click for something cute! <a href="https://static.pexels.com/photos/39317/chihuahua-dog-puppy-cute-39317.jpeg"><i class="photo icon"></i></a></button>
 - and many more.

 In my software engineering class, we were able to practice our Semantic UI skills by remaking already existing websites (that do not use Semantic UI), like [Island Snow](https://islandsnow.com/).
 We also had the opportunity to remake a website of our choice.
 I chose a makeup brand, [Anastasia Beverly Hills](http://www.anastasiabeverlyhills.com/).
 The screenshots on the left side of the following collage is the original website, while the right side are my takes on it with the use of Semantic UI elements.
 I implemented the headers (which include a dropdown menu), footer, and the main center image on the website page.
 In addition, I used [cards](https://semantic-ui.com/views/card.html) to display the latest products that this brand is promoting.